darkoverlordofdata/liquid.coffee/readme.md

     + increment

 This library was created as a plugin for huginn and named huginn-liquid.
-It is still available on npmjs.org under that name.
+Version 0.0.9 is the last available version on npmjs.org under that name.
+Going forward, this will be liquid.coffee, starting with version 0.1.0

-This site was generated with huginn using liquid.coffee.
+My site, http://darkoverlordofdata.com is generated with huginn using liquid.coffee.
-Since then, I've added a browserified distribution under the name liquid.coffee.js, which is suitable for use in single page apps.
-Examples of this usage can be found in the Frodo app.
+For bower users, there is also a browserified distribution in the dist folder.